-Apple Hill exists to perform, teach, and create chamber music at the highest standard, broaden the appreciation of chamber music through the development of educational programs, and cultivate connection and understanding among people of diverse backgrounds, cultures, playing levels, and ages through the Playing for Peace program.
+Apple Hill exists to perform, teach, and broaden the appreciation of chamber music—cultivating connection and understanding among people of diverse backgrounds, cultures, playing levels, and ages through music performance and education centered around the values of acceptance, inclusivity, creative expression, and encouragement.

 Apple Hill extends not only musical coaching but mentorship as well.
 During a residency, the students experience the warm family atmosphere of Apple Hill and become part of the larger camp community, sharing meals, chores, and social events; creating a unique musical as well as human community.

 Playing for Peace is considered a unique model for social and cultural exchange.
 The goal for this program is to offer everyone a unique opportunity to transcend national and cultural boundaries and create meaningful bonds of friendship and understanding while participating in an exceptional pedagogical program that encourages leadership and the development of confidence, creativity, and ambition.

 Apple Hill uses chamber music as the educator to teach the importance of leadership, teamwork, and friendship.